Damen station (CTA Blue Line): Infrastructure and facilities

 Damen has two wooden side platforms at track level and a station house at street level.
 The station house, made of red pressed brick and white limestone trim with a stone sill and foundation, was designed similarly to other stations on the Logan Square branch, with a corniced and dentiled front bay containing dual doors specifically marked "Entrance" and "Exit" and prolific use of terra cotta.
 The bay originally functioned as an antechamber, with doors on the interior into the station house as well as the exterior, but the interior doors were removed between 1960 and 1985.
 Unlike elsewhere on the "L", station houses on the Metropolitan had central heating and a basement.
 The station house is the only entrance to the station, but an auxiliary exit exists on the northbound platform going down onto North Avenue.
 The platforms have hipped roof tin canopies in the center and decorative cast-iron railings with diamond designs.
 Platform extensions were built at various points throughout the 20th century; these extensions have simpler railings than the older parts of the platforms.
-The Metropolitan's tracks and stations were constructed by the West Side Construction Company, a company with the same officers as the Metropolitan and the chief engineer of E. W. Elliot, with steel and iron from the Carnegie Steel Company.
+The Metropolitan's tracks and stations were constructed by the West Side Construction Company, with the chief engineer of E. W. Elliot and steel and iron from the Carnegie Steel Company.

 The station house originally had a built-in newsstand, but by 1960 this was used for storage.
 A new concession area was installed by the 1980s.
 This stand, 80 sqft in area, had its tenant forced out in November 2012 as the CTA transitioned from month-to-month leasing to longer-term contracts.
 The stand remained vacant afterwards; a new tenant was secured in 2014 and would have opened in the summer of that year, but the CTA canceled such plans and decided to instead use the space to increase capacity for passengers in the renovation.
 The Metropolitan installed bicycle storage racks at its stations.
 Bicycle racks were added to the station's stairwell mezzanine in 2008, and were increased in the 2014 renovation.
 The 2014 renovation also added wider turnstiles for luggage and strollers, but did not include any accessibility improvements for riders with disabilities; as of 2022, the station remains ADA-inaccessible.

 In 2018, an LED display named Soundtrack was installed on the bottom of the "L" tracks above Damen Avenue, comprising several panels that change color based on vibrations from passing trains and moving cars.